≪ Go to our review of Four Season Tents

 Bottom line: One of the more versatile tents we have ever tested, this model is comfortable and lightweight.

 The Hilleberg Nammatj is one of the more versatile tents we have ever tested.
 It's strong enough to cross polar regions and scale tall peaks, yet it is also light enough (5.5 lb.) to join you on summer backpacking trips and comfortable enough to live out of for extended periods in campgrounds.
 If we were to have one two-person tent for everything we would choose the Nammatj.
-In short: its AMAZING.
+In short: it's AMAZING.
+For three-headed adventures, the Nammatj 3 offers increased peak height, floor, and vestibule space for $30 more.

 RELATED REVIEW: The Best Four Season Tents of 2017